ZachHembree/RichHudFramework.Client/api-supplements/Shared/UI/Rendering/ITextBoard.md

 #### Navigation and Interaction

-`ITextBoard` supplies the coordinate systems required for interactivity:
+`ITextBoard` supplies the utilities required for scrolling and click-based navigation:
 * **Scrolling:** The <xref:RichHudFramework.UI.Rendering.ITextBoard.TextOffset> property allows the visible window to be panned across the <xref:RichHudFramework.UI.Rendering.ITextBoard.TextSize>.
 * **Caret Navigation:** <xref:RichHudFramework.UI.Rendering.ITextBoard.MoveToChar*> calculates the offset required to bring a specific character index into view.
 * **Hit Testing:** <xref:RichHudFramework.UI.Rendering.ITextBoard.GetCharAtOffset*> translates a screen-space position into a character index, essential for mouse selection and cursor placement.

-#### Usage Note
+>[!NOTE]
-While the text elements in the built-in UI library (like <xref:RichHudFramework.UI.Label>) do not include scrollbars by default, `ITextBoard` provides the underlying infrastructure to implement them manually.
+>While the text elements in the built-in UI library (like <xref:RichHudFramework.UI.Label>) do not include scrollbars by default, `ITextBoard` provides the underlying infrastructure to implement them manually.
 See the examples above for a standard implementation pattern.

 ---
 uid: RichHudFramework.UI.Rendering.ITextBoard